mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 splitting the run on specific boundaries selected before the compaction starts based on a file's density.
-As the boundaries for a specific density are also boundaries for the next ones, whenever we select sstables to compact some shard boundaries are shared, which guarantees that we can efficiently select higher-density sstables that exactly match the size of the lower-density ones.
+As the boundaries for a specific density are also boundaries for the next ones, whenever we select sstables to compact some shard boundaries are shared, which guarantees that we can efficiently select higher-density sstables that exactly match the span of the lower-density ones.

 ## Configuration